TkkrLab/website/content/_index.en.md

 ### Do you want to visit us?
 Then come on a Tuesday evening or make [an appointment] (https://tickets.tkkrlab.space/TkkrLab/rondleiding/) for a guided tour on Thursday evening.
 You are also welcome when we are open (see status at the top right of this webpage).
 <br/>
 Everyone is welcome to visit us, independend of your background or education.
+Check out our [heatmap](https://mapall.space/heatmap/show.php?id=TkkrLab) to see when we are open on average.
 <br/>
 # What is the TkkrLab?